Dead of Winter (2025 film): Production

 In February 2024, it was announced that an action-thriller film titled The Fisherwoman was in development with Brian Kirk directing and Nicholas Jacobson-Larson and Dalton Leeb writing the screenplay.
+The film was produced by Jon Berg and Greg Silverman of Stampede Ventures, Jonas Katzenstein and Maximilian Leo of Augenschein Filmproduktion.

 Laurel Marsden, Emma Thompson and Judy Greer were cast in the lead roles, alongside Gaia Wise and Marc Menchaca.
 Principal photography began on February 26, in Koli, Finland and North Rhine-Westphalia, Germany.
 In Finland, Thompson praised the skills of the local working crew, even writing a laudatory letter dedicated to the Finns, published by Helsingin Sanomat.
 Because of this, the Finnish president Alexander Stubb personally called Thompson and thanked the actress "for her beautiful words, trust in Finns and welcomed her back to Finland".
 Filming wrapped in June 2024.

+Title

+The film was originally announced in February 2024 under the title The Fisherwoman.
+In March 2025, the film was retitled to The Dead of Winter, with Vertical acquiring North American rights, before being shortened to the official title Dead of Winter in August 2025.

 Release

-In March 2025, the film was retitled to The Dead of Winter, with Vertical acquiring North American rights.
+Dead of Winter premiered on August 8, 2025, at the 78th Locarno International Film Festival in Locarno, Switzerland.
+The film was then released in U.S. theaters on September 26, 2025, by distributor Vertical.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 69 out of 100, based on 14 critics, indicating "generally favorable" reviews.